 Enter the Rusutsu white room!
-The Rusutsu ski resort in Hokkaido is absolute heaven for experienced powderhounds or powderhounds on their "L" plates.
-With an average annual snowfall of over 14 metres, Rusutsu has some of the most incredible powder and tree skiing to be found anywhere in the world.
-Frequently the powder at Rusutsu is incredibly dry; you blast right through it with virtually no resistance.
+The Rusutsu Ski Resort in Hokkaido is absolute heaven for experienced powder hounds or powder hounds on their "L" plates.
+With an average annual snowfall of over 14 metres, the Rusutsu Resort has some of the most incredible powder and tree skiing to be found anywhere in the world.
+Frequently the powder is incredibly dry; you blast right through it with virtually no resistance.
 It's absolute bliss!

 Rusutsu Ski and Snowboard Terrain

-Rusutsu Resort has great groomed pistes for beginners and is ideal for intermediates, but the highlight for powderhounds is the fantastic fall line tree skiing that can be easily accessed straight off the lifts and with minimal traversing (joy for snowboarders!).
+The Rusutsu Ski Resort has great groomed piste for beginners and is very good for intermediates, but the highlight for powder hounds is the fantastic fall line tree skiing that can be easily accessed straight off the lifts and with minimal traversing (joy for snowboarders!).
 The great powder runs generally don't have steep pitches or drop-offs, so it's a great place to learn to ski or board powder or just revel in the joys of moving effortlessly through the abundant dry powder.
-You don't have to share the fresh lines with many others as the resort is generally uncrowded, and even on the weekends it's rare to see a lift line.
+You don't have to share the fresh lines with many others as the resort is generally uncrowded relative to nearby Niseko, and even on the weekends it's rare to see a lift line.

-The lift infrastructure is very well developed so it's possible to stay warm whilst getting in plenty of vertical.
-Of the 19 lifts, four are gondolas and seven lifts are fast quads with hoods - very decadent!
+The lift infrastructure is very well developed so it's possible to stay warm whilst scoring plenty of vertical.
+Of the 18 lifts, four are gondolas and there are 6 fast quad chairs, 5 of which have hoods - very decadent!

 Where is Rusutsu Resort?

 Rusutsu Resort is located 90 minutes southwest of Sapporo

 and only a 90 minute drive from the New Chitose International Airport.
 Hokkaido Resort Liner